 They’re black, so they go with nearly everything.
 The zippers are a nice touch, but the chains on the back are what sold me.
 They jingle just a little bit when I walk, like spurs, and everyone knows that spurs are badass.
 As I’ve worn them more, I’ve come to appreciate the pointy toes.
 I’ve had ballerina flats over the years, and the sweet, girly, round toes (like baby shoes) just never clicked with me.
 I am not a girl.
 I need points.
 Nice lady-like points.
 And also spurs.
 Off I went in search of even more pointed toed flats, which landed me here.

-Now that I have a whopping two pairs of pointed toe flats, what I’m loving about them is that from the front, they have the elegant look of a shoe with a heel.
-I call them “Reverse Mullets” because they are all party at the front and business at the back!
+Now that I have a whopping two pairs of pointed toe flats, what I love is from the front, they have the elegant look of a shoe with a heel.
+I call them “Reverse Mullets” because they are all party at the front and business at the back.
 Case in point (ha ha) are these silver beauties from J Crew:

 Business in the back

 I’m focusing on Reverse Mullets that REALLY bring the party to your feet, like some of these:

 OK, even I find the Jimmy Choo ones a bit OTT, but for a flat shoe, they sure bring the drama.
 I’d love to wear them casually with boyfriend jeans and a tank top in the summer; they’re far too Zsa Zsa Gabor to wear for evening.

 Much easier to style and super popular since their launch are the Nikolas Kirkwood Bottalato pointed toe loafers.
 They come in every colour of the rainbow (more than shown below, and some prints as well).
 These are a favourite of the fashion set.